Shahoud867/CV-Analyzer/README.md

 Notes:
 - Supported formats: PDF, DOCX.
 Legacy `.doc` is not supported.
 - Generated CSVs, charts, and the SQLite DB are ignored by `.gitignore`.
 Recreate using CLI or performance suite.
+- UML diagrams and project documentation available in `diagrams/` and `report.pdf`.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.